radicle-dev/radicle.xyz/_guides/seeder.md

 Make sure it fits your needs by editing the file directly, or creating an override using `systemctl edit`.

-> The downloaded `systemd` unit file is configured to run your node process
+> The downloaded `systemd` unit file is configured to run your node process as
-> as the `seed` user and group, for security reasons.
+> the `seed` user and group, for security reasons.
 If you set up a different
-> user or group name, or set a passphrase during `rad auth`, you will have to
+> user or group name, or set a passphrase during `rad auth`, or if you want to
-> make edits to this file before proceeding.
+> listen on an IPv6 interface, you will have to make edits to this file before
+> proceeding.

 When you're ready, you can **enable** and **run** the service: